datanav/docs/documentation/service-configuration/pipes/configuration-transforms-rest.rst

        properties available to the templating context.
 It can be used to add ``_updated`` properties to the emitted entities if missing from the transform response.
 Note that this property can alternatively be defined in the specified ``operation`` section of the :ref:`REST system <rest_system>`.
 The transform configuration will take precedence if defined.
 This template supports the same named parameters as ``id_expression``.
+If the operation supports paging then ``previous_body`` and ``previous_headers`` is available for all page requests except the first.
+Tip: use the Jinja "is defined" syntax for these variables to set default values for the first page.
      -
      -